- Coffee House Lane is the home of Ireland’s first coffee!

-This Grade 1 triple picked Arabica is Sumatra Mandheling, grown on the lofty volcanic slopes of Mount Leuser near the port of Padang in the Balak region of west-central Sumatra, at altitudes of 2,500 to 5,000 ft.
+- This Grade 1 triple picked Arabica is Sumatra Mandheling, grown on the lofty volcanic slopes of Mount Leuser near the port of Padang in the Balak region of west-central Sumatra, at altitudes of 2,500 to 5,000 ft.

-The natural drying method used in it’s production results in a very full body with a concentrated flavour, garnished with herbal nuances and a spicy finish.
+- The natural drying method used in its production results in a full body, with a concentrated flavour garnished with herbal nuances and a spicy finish.

-Coffee trees were originally brought to Indonesia in the early 19th century by the Dutch who sought to break the world-wide Arabic monopoly on the cultivation of coffee.
+- Coffee trees were originally brought to Indonesia in the early 19th century by the Dutch, who sought to break the world-wide Arabic monopoly on the cultivation of coffee.